spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/05-Week_Third-Party-APIs/README.md

 ## Overview

-In this week we will review JavaScript & jQuery fundamentals, as well as touch on timing events, debugger, and sample interview questions.
+In this week we will review the DOM and JavaScript, and introduce the library jQuery as an alternative method to manipulate the DOM.

   * Refer to the [Class Content Unit Overview](../../../01-Class-Content/05-Third-Party-APIs/README.md) for detailed information on key topics, learning objectives and homework.